kaushiknsanji/Bird_Quiz_App/README.md

 When the Hint Image is not yet downloaded, or during the initial launch when the images are being downloaded and cached, the above progress bar dialog will be shown. _The timer will be paused(internally canceled) in such cases and will be resumed once done_.
 The Progress dialog shown is as per the layout designed [here](/app/src/main/res/layout/progress_bar_layout.xml) managed by the DialogFragment [ProgressDialogFragment](/app/src/main/java/com/example/kaushiknsanji/birdquiz/ProgressDialogFragment.java).
 The images are downloaded for the current and its following question using the `android.os.AsyncTask` managed by the Fragment [ImageDownloaderTaskFragment](/app/src/main/java/com/example/kaushiknsanji/birdquiz/ImageDownloaderTaskFragment.java).
 At every question, the current image and the next image are kept in `android.util.LruCache` [BitmapImageCache](/app/src/main/java/com/example/kaushiknsanji/birdquiz/BitmapImageCache.java) which is used to restore the images during configuration changes.

 _All the questions, options and keys are loaded from the [String array](/app/src/main/res/values/quiz_strings.xml) resources.
 The images for the MCQ-Checkbox based questions are loaded from the `/app/src/main/res/drawable` resource._

+_As images are downloaded for each of the questions, it is recommended to use the app in a non-metered connection with good connectivity.
+If the connectivity is bad, it will notify the user in a toast message, and in such cases for every question user will notice that the app is **freezing** leading to possible ANRs.
+This will happen since the ping test is done in the UI Thread, OOPS!!_

 #### Textual Based Questions
 For Textual based questions, the textual response is acquired using the `EditText` component as shown below.